GiampaoloGabba/EverTask/README.md

 ## Creating Requests and Handlers with Lifecycle Control

 This example demonstrates how to create a request and its corresponding handler in EverTask.
 The `SampleTaskRequest` and `SampleTaskRequestHandler` illustrate the basic structure.
-Additionally, the handler includes optional overrides that allow you to control and monitor the lifecycle of a background task, providing hooks for when a task starts, completes, or encounters an error.
+Additionally, the handler includes optional overrides that allow you to control and monitor the lifecycle of a background task, providing hooks for when a task starts, completes, is disposed, or encounters an error.

 ```csharp
 public record SampleTaskRequest(string TestProperty) : IEverTask;